apache/doris/docs/en/community/design/doris_storage_optimization.md

 Relevant issues:

-- How does the index of short key be generated?
+- How does the index of a short key be generated?
 	- Now we still generate a short key sparse index according to how many rows are sparse, and keep a short sparse index generated every 1024 rows.
 The specific content is: short key - > ordinal

 - What should be stored in the ordinal index?